ivavay/ivavay/README.md

 ### 🌼 A little bit about me

-I'm a frontend developer based in Taipei, Taiwan by way of San Francisco.
+I'm a frontend developer based in Taipei, Taiwan.
 Currently on a 6-month coding bootcamp journey with [Appworks School](https://school.appworks.tw/) in Taipei ☘️

 ### ☘️ Currently working on